 The death of Guyuk led to another interregnum as different branches of Genghis Khan’s family faced off with each other.
 Civil war was barely averted, but eventually one of Genghis’ grandsons, Monke, was recognised as Great Khan (reigned 1251-9).
-He owed his elevation largely to Batu’s backing, and followed it with a purge of is rivals and their supporters.
+He owed his elevation largely to Batu’s backing, and followed it with a purge of his rivals and their supporters.
 He then took measures to strengthen central control over the empire’s finances, carrying out a census of the empire between 1252 and 1258, and to attempt to reduce corruption at the Mongol court.

 The name Monke Qayan in Mongolian Script

 Monke entrusted his brothers with major regions of the empire; Hulagu was assigned Iran, while Kublai was assigned China and the East.
 Kublai continued the war against southern China, and his generals succeeded in occupying Tibet and the kingdom of Nanzao, on the south-west border of China.
 Mongol forces under Hulagu took steps to put an end to the menace of the Assassin sect, which had controlled a large area of northern Iran for many years (this campaign was not completed until 1271), and marched on Baghdad.
-This great city, the historic centre of the Islamic caliphate, was besieged, captured and sacked in 1258.
+This great city, the historic centre of the Islamic Caliphate, was besieged, captured and sacked in 1258.
 The long line of caliphs was ended when the last of them was executed in his palace.
 The Mongols followed this up be bringing the small Muslim states of Iraq and eastern Syria under their control.

 Meanwhile, Monke decided to take personal command of the war against southern China, but in1259 died in an epidemic which was sweeping through the Mongol army there.